Quarantine has changed the way you learn foreign languages: how to use the situation

 Babbel, located in Berlin, Germany, also offered free student access during the pandemic and added more than 50 new young users, including about 000 new students in the United States.

-There is little research into the effectiveness of the latest language learning software, in part because technology is developing very fast.
-But for math and reading, a recent review of high-quality studies offered computer-based training programs that help students practice certain skills, which has led to great academic success.
+There is little research on the effectiveness of the latest language learning software - in part because technology is advancing so rapidly.
+But for math and reading, a recent review of high-quality research suggested computer-based teaching programs that help students practice certain skills, resulting in great academic success.